syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Column-Types.md

 #### HeaderTextAlignment
 You can get or set the TextAlignment of the header cell in the GridColumn by using the [GridColumn.HeaderTextAlignment](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderTextAlignment.html) property.
 The default alignment for the header cells in SfDataGrid is `Center`.

-#### HeaderTemplate

-SfDataGrid allows you to customize the header cell based on your requirement by using the [GridColumn.HeaderTemplate](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderTemplate.html) property.

-The following code example shows you how to customize the header cell by loading a template in the header cell.
-{% highlight %}

-UILabel label = new UILabel();
-label.Text = "Order ID";
-label.TextAlignment = UITextAlignment.Center;

-GridTextColumn column = new GridTextColumn()
-{
-    MappingName = "OrderID",
-    HeaderTemplate = label
-};

-{% endhighlight %}

 ## GridTextColumn